 Talk: A Philosophical View of Fundamental Properties of Diagrams

-I will present a system of diagrams that may seem ridiculously simple but, in my thought, has some of fundamental properties of more complex graphical systems.
-The system serves as an illustration of these properties themselves and, hopefully, of a general account of why they are fundamental to graphical systems.
+I will discuss systems of diagrams that may seem ridiculously simple but, in my thought, have some of fundamental properties of more complex graphical systems.
+These systems serve as an illustration of these properties themselves and, hopefully, of a general account of why they are fundamental to graphical systems.
 The properties in question are the potential of free rides, over-specificity, and auto-consistency.
 The account is an extension of that given in Shimojima (2015) and work in progress with Dave Barker-Plummer.
-I will start with illustrating how additional meaning relations hold in the system as logical consequence of its basic semantic conventions.
-Under these additional meaning relations, information is carried by properties of diagrams other than those designated in basic semantic conventions, and different ways in which these additional meaning carriers are related to basic meaning carriers account for the three fundamental properties.
-After illustrating this account with the simplistic diagrammatic system, I will take up some more complex graphical systems and show how the simple system is related to them in such a way that the account can be extended.
-I will close my talk by specifying what further questions arise should the account turn out to be true.
+According to it, additional meaning relations hold in a diagrammatic system as logical consequence of its basic semantic conventions.
+Under these additional meaning relations, information is carried by properties of diagrams other than those designated in basic semantic conventions, and different ways in which these additional meaning carriers are related to basic meaning carriers are the basis of what we call the “proxy logic” in that system and account for the three fundamental properties.

 Keynote Speaker: Professor Frederik Stjernfelt, Aalborg University Copenhagen